-As a general rule most funders ask for a “good” to “excellent” credit score in order to be accepted for vehicle finance, although it is worth pointing out that no lender uses your credit score alone to approve or decline you for finance.
+That's because, as a general rule, most funders ask for a “good” to “excellent” credit score in order to be accepted for vehicle finance, although it is worth pointing out that no lender uses your credit score alone to approve or decline you for finance.
 As we mentioned before, other factors also come into play such as your ability to make regular payments on time and any other debts you may have.

 If you are unsure if you are eligible for vehicle finance, you can use our free and interactive Am I Eligible for Personal Vehicle Finance tool.